Daferia/ultimate_Quiz_P2/README.md

 Following writing the code then committing and pushing to GitHub, this project was deployed using GitHub by the following steps.

+### GitHub Pages

 + Navigate to the repository on GitHub and click 'Settings'.
 + Then select 'Pages' on the side navigation.
 + Select the 'None' dropdown, and then click 'master'.
 + Click on the 'Save' button.
 + Now the website is live on
 + If any changes are required, they can be done, committed and pushed to GitHub and the changes will be updated.

+### Cloning

+Too clone the project, the following steps are to be followed:

++ Log into GitHub.
++ Navigate to the repository.
++ Click on the 'Clone' button.
++ You will be provided with three options to choose from, HTTPS, SSH or GitHub CLI, click the clipboard icon to copy the URL.
++ Open Terminal.
++ Change the current working directory to the location where you want the cloned directory.
++ Type 'git clone' and paste the URL copied in step 3.
++ Click 'Enter'.

 \
 &nbsp;